Programs are open to the public and free of charge.

 The arts have always been a vehicle for humankind to explore the deep questions of life and its meaning.
 One of the traditional roles of the church throughout history has been to nurture the arts.

-St. John’s has had a rich heritage of quality music over the years.
-It possesses an outstanding organ: an E.M.
-Skinner instrument with 4 manuals and 87 ranks.
+St. John’s has a rich heritage of quality music.
+It possesses an outstanding organ of 4 manuals and 87 ranks.
 The church is located in Allentown’s cultural district.
 It is therefore appropriate that St. John’s be a center to present the gifts of the arts community and develop programs and dialogues for mutual benefit and growth.